totaldebug/totaldebug.uk/_posts/2019-10-07-unifi-l2tp-set-a-static-ip-for-a-specific-user-built-in-radius-server.md

 python -m json.tool config.gateway.json
 ```

-you shouldn&#8217;t see any errors if this is correct.
+You shouldn't see any errors if this is correct.

 We now can re-provision the USG which will pickup the configuration from the Controller and update the VPN settings.